-- Progress with the rollout of the Flats recycling program to both council-owned and private locations and integrate them into the collection service. - Retender and procure new waste disposal contracts which will support the changes proposed to the waste collection regime in Thurrock - Carry out a comprehensive re-optimisation of all waste collections to ensure the service is efficient and fully inclusive to all its residents. - Introduce and rollout a weekly separate food-waste collection service that will divert food from the residual waste stream, contribute to the recycling rates and reduce spending on landfill disposal costs. - Maintain a weekly dry-recycling collection service that will continue to support and encourage residents in recycling, and will be able to include the rollout of Flats-recycling across the borough. - Continue to provide a two-weekly garden waste collection service - Revise residual-waste collection to a two-weekly service in order to further encourage residents to recycle their waste
+- Progress with the roll-out of the Flats recycling program to both council-owned and private locations and integrate them into the collection service. - Retender and procure new waste disposal contracts which will support the changes proposed to the waste collection regime in Thurrock - Carry out a comprehensive re-optimisation of all waste collections to ensure the service is efficient and fully inclusive to all its residents. - Introduce and roll-out a weekly separate food-waste collection service that will divert food from the residual waste stream, contribute to the recycling rates and reduce spending on landfill disposal costs. - Maintain a weekly dry-recycling collection service that will continue to support and encourage residents in recycling, and will be able to include the roll-out of Flats-recycling across the borough. - Introduce a subscription service for the collection of Garden waste with a charge of £30 per year.
+This service will be provided on a fortnightly basis. - Revise residual-waste collection to a two-weekly service in order to further encourage residents to recycle their waste